Losant/losant-templates/library-templates/experiences/components/collapsible-tree/README.md

 ### Context

 The component must be passed an array of objects (as `myArrayOfObjects` in the example above).
-In most cases, this will be an array of [Experience Groups](https://docs.losant.com/experiences/groups/) that are [passed into a page's `pageData`](https://docs.losant.com/workflows/outputs/endpoint-reply/#reply-type) via an [Experience Workflow](https://docs.losant.com/workflows/experience-workflows/).
-The component's default argument values are written with the returned value of the [Group: Summary Node](https://docs.losant.com/workflows/experience/summary-group/) in mind.
+In most cases, this will be an array of [Experience Groups](https://docs.losant.com/experiences/groups/) that are [passed into a page's `pageData`](https://docs.losant.com/workflows/outputs/endpoint-reply/#reply-type) via an [Experience Workflow](https://docs.losant.com/workflows/experience-workflows/), usually through the [Group: Summary Node](https://docs.losant.com/workflows/experience/summary-group/).
+Given the default output of that node, you should target the `children` property of the returned object when instantiatiing the component; see the examples below.

 The component will iterate over the array and create an item for each in the tree as well as additional sub-trees if any item has child items.

 ### Arguments

-Additional arguments are passed in as key-value pairs after the context argument.
+Additional arguments are passed in as key-value pairs after the context argument. **Note:** The component's default argument values are written with the returned value of the Group: Summary Node in mind.

 | Property          | Description                                                                                                                                                                                                                                                                                                                                                                                                        | Default               |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|